hass-agent/HASS.Agent-Documentation/README.md

 ## Development / Contributing

-> Pleas do **not** submit pull requests on this branch.
+> Pleas do **not** submit pull requests to this repo.

-If you would like to help out with development or translating of the HASS.Agent application check out our guide [here](https://hass-agent-beta.github.io//help/).
+If you would like to help out with development or translating of the HASS.Agent application check out our guide [here](https://hass-agent-beta.github.io/help/).

 ### Contributing to the documentation

 You can either submit github tickets with the info you want added to the documentation or make the changes yourself.
 You can submit a ticket for any issues, edits or info you want added to the docs.
 If you want to make the changes yourself continue reading.

 ### Editing the docs yourself

-DM [drr0x](https://discord.com/users/638245963240046592) on discord for access to the dev documentation repository.
+Checkout [this](https://hass-agent-beta.github.io/help/documentation) page for information on contributing to the documentation.